Currency:

 4. HTML code state

-Web page parsing can also include checking the state of the HTML code in terms of semantics, i.e. its correctness.
+Web page analysis can also include checking the state of the HTML code in terms of semantics, i.e. its correctness.

-Bold font, started but not closed, a paragraph wrapped around a heading, an image without an ALT attribute - among other things, these errors will be pointed out to you by the W3C Markup Validation Service.
+Bold, started but not closed, a paragraph wrapped around a heading, an image without an ALT attribute - among other things, such errors will be pointed out to you by the W3C Markup Validation Service.

 The above validator only works for one given subpage address.
 If you want to check, for example, several hundred subpages, Bulk W3C Validator will come in handy.
 Bulk URL validation is also available in the context of the previously mentioned CSS - Bulk W3C CSS Validator.